-InjuredGo.com Personal Injury Law Firm Wants to Help YOU With Your Offshore Injury Claim
+InjuredGo.com Will Help YOU Maximize Your Offshore Injury Claim

-Any U.S. seaman with an offshore injury or occupational illness may be protected under the Jones Act.
-If unsafe work conditions played any role whatsoever in the seaman’s illness or injury, he or she may qualify for financial compensation due to employer negligence.
+Any U.S. seaman with an offshore injury claim, or occupational illness may be protected under the Jones Act.
+If unsafe work conditions played any role whatsoever in the seaman’s sickness or injury, he or she might qualify for financial compensation due to employer negligence.

 Under admiralty law, unsafe conditions on a vessel may include: